-During the year travel and subsistence expenses totalling £519 were reimbursed to two Directors (2018: £68 to one Director).
+During the year travel and subsistence expenses totalling £86 were reimbursed to one Director and £96 to a Member (2019: £519 to two Directors).

-13 Directors and officers insurance
+13 Insurance for Directors and officers

 In accordance with normal commercial practice, the academy trust has purchased insurance to protect trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy trust business.
 The insurance provides cover up to £10,000,000 on any one claim and the cost of this insurance is included in the total insurance cost and is not separately identifiable.